What is a cohabitation agreement?

 Cohabitation agreements can contain all sorts of provisions including:

-- How assets and liabilities and income and spending will be dealt with during the relationship; and
+- How assets and liabilities and income and spending will be dealt with during the relationship;

 What kind of legal issues arise with cohabitation agreements?

-A cohabitation agreement primarily focuses on finances.
+Cohabitation agreements primarily focuses on finances.

 How does the Anton Legal Group help people with cohabitation agreements?

 When preparing cohabitation agreements, like when preparing prenuptial agreements, an attorney needs to peer into possible and likely future events.
 Terms that will reasonably apply to current circumstances as well as possible changes to current circumstances far into the future need to be crafted.
-Understanding that nobody has a crystal ball for seeing the future, there is no substitute for taking the time to understanding both side’s personal needs, desires and surrounding circumstances when effectively crafting a cohabitation agreement.
+Understanding that nobody has a crystal ball for seeing the future, there is no substitute for taking the time to understand both side’s personal needs, desires and surrounding circumstances when effectively crafting a cohabitation agreement.
 Many years of experience and some level of education are a must to effectively prepare such a living document.
 This is as much an art as it is a science.

-Your legal analysis will go beyond the actual agreement itself and will necessarily also include discussions on topics such as the titling of assets and liabilities, estate plans, and the like.
+Your cohabitation agreement legal analysis will go beyond the actual agreement itself and will necessarily also include discussions on topics such as the titling of assets and liabilities, estate plans, and the like.
 To schedule your consultation, call the Anton Legal Group today at (813) 443-5249.